jasper07/cap-sflight-devops/README-simple-pipeline.md

 ## Simple Pipeline
+*Hypothetical Scenario*:
+At the inception of the project, a single developer named Sarah is tasked with building the core functionality of the travel processing application.
+Sarah needs fast feedback on her code changes to ensure they integrate seamlessly into the project.

 Using a simple build and deploy CI/CD pipeline has many advantages
-* by automating a manual process it gives back time to the developer, on average the build and deploy process takes 4 minutes, the developer is notified by email of success or failure, the time saved encourages the developer to do more often
-* the pipeline can be used as building block for adding syntax checking and testing where needed
+1. **Automation and Time Savings**: this pipeline automates manual processes, saving developers time (average 4 minutes) and notifies them via email of success or failure.
+It encourages more frequent use.
+2. **Reusable Building Blocks**: this pipeline can be a foundational building block for future CI/CD pipelines, allowing developers to extend its functionality as needed.
+3. **Demonstration of Capabilities**: this pipeline primarily focuses on basic build and deploy processes, it showcases the power of automation and its impact on developer productivity.

 ![Simple Pipeline](azure-pipelines\docs\simple-pipeline.png)